 Lal Bahadur Shastri

 After Mahatma Gandhi’s death in 1948, India faced its next big hit in 1964 with the death of its towering Prime Minister, Jawaharlal Nehru.
 His death did not spark the question ‘Who will be the next Prime Minister?’ but ‘Who can continue Nehru’s legacy?’.
 This is where Lal Bahadur Shastri, an epitome of selflessness and simplicity, comes into the grand political picture of India.
 Now, nearly fifty-three years after his death, the political scene has dramatically shifted.
-No words will be sufficient for a tribute to Shastri but saying he belongs to a different league from today’s politicians is enough.
+While no words can be enough for a tribute to Shastri Ji, this article is an attempt to celebrate his life (and the way he lived it).

 Here is an instance.
 Shastri showed courage in seventh grade when he dropped his surname ‘Shrivastava’ because he did not want to be identified through his “high status” caste.
 This and seven other stories will prove that no politician today can hold a candle to Shastri’s morals and political journey, despite us almost forgetting his importance in independent India.